afarooq07/kickstarter-analysis/README.md

 - **What are some limitations of this dataset?**
 	- The dataset does not indicate the type of fund raising/marketing strategy employed to draw attention and raise funds.
 For example, donation-based or rewards-based etc.
-	- There aren't any details regarding initial capitial used to setup the fundraiser .
+	- There aren't any details regarding initial capital used to setup the fundraiser.
 	- There is no information on cities/regions where the fundraiser was hosted, so it is impossible to gauge if there is a correlation between geography and outcomes
 	- The spreadsheet does not include economic conditions during the years which could have been a contributing factor in making a campaign successful.
 	- The dataset mostly contains information on US campaigns.
 So it may not be beneficial for someone in Australia to use this data to plan a fundraiser.